Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Added train stackers
 - Improved some signalling/removed misplaced "yellow state" signals

+21:30 UTC 29.08.2020
+- Provider stations finally work as they should be I swear (all it took was changing "Anything" to "Everything" in inserter settings so you can just put new station over the old one and settings ill be updated)

 ---

 I think it may be the longest blueprint string on Factorio Prints. <br>